'Mulan' goes on, Bond waits as Hollywood tracks virus spread

 This past weekend, ticket sales in the United States and Canada, the world's biggest box office market, rose 1.2 percent from a week earlier to $100.7 million, according to measurement firm Comscore.
 "Right now, I haven't seen any discernible impact at the (U.S. and Canadian) box office," said Comscore senior media analyst Paul Dergarabedian.

 "Mulan," a $200 million live-action remake of Disney's animated classic, has been expected to rank as one of the company's biggest hits of the year.
 The movie was tailored to appeal especially to the Chinese market.
-The story centers around a Chinese heroine features an all-Asian cast, and was filmed partly in China.
+The story features a Chinese heroine and an all-Asian cast, and parts were filmed in China.
 The central character is played by Yifei Liu, a film and TV actress well known in China.

 "Mulan" was made for "a global audience," producer Chris Bender said at the premiere.
 "We want everybody to see it."
 Dergarabedian said "Mulan" will be an important test of moviegoing amid the coronavirus outbreak.
 "This is a situation that is changing day by day," he said.